Skip to main content

 Student Grants

-The Student Grant program funds creative projects that contribute to Harvard’s commitment to climate and health and help create a more sustainable community.
+Funding creative projects that contribute to Harvard’s commitment to climate and health and help create a more sustainable community.

-The Office for Sustainability founded the Student Grant program in 2010 to provide students with seed funding to support new ideas and innovative projects that address global sustainability challenges with on-campus applications.
+The Harvard Office for Sustainability founded the Student Grant program in 2010 to provide students with seed funding to support new ideas and innovative projects that address global sustainability challenges with on-campus applications.

-The Program funds projects that are specifically aligned with the goals, standards, and commitments in Harvard’s Sustainability Plan.
+The Program funds projects that are specifically aligned with the goals, standards, and commitments in Harvard’s Sustainability Action Plan.
 Special consideration is given to projects that address climate change and enhance human well-being.

-Review the Student Grant eligibility and application checklist
+Review the Student Grant eligibility and application checklist.

 Apply for a Student Grant